EstateJS/sites/docs/docs/guides/6-data.md

 [Example](https://github.com/EstateJS/exercise-tracker/blob/e84526a452630114fe70c6b75d35c4b78391672e/service/index.ts#L54)

-:::tip tip
+:::note object graph
 The `saveData` function only saves the Data element you pass to it, not any Data elements in properties.
-If you'd like to save all the entire tree off Data elements, use the `saveDataGraphs` function instance.
+If you'd like to save an entire tree of Data elements, use the `saveDataGraphs` function.
 :::

 #### Unsaved Data Protection

-When you pass a Data element that's either new or has been modified to a Worker, the data element must be saved (or reverted) before the end of the transaction.
+When Data elements are modified inside a Worker, the Data element must either be saved or reverted before the end of the Worker method transaction.
 Otherwise the transaction will fail and the client will get an `UnsavedChanges` exception.

+Additionally, if a new Data element or one that has changes is passed to a Worker method, this will count as unsaved changes.

 :::note design
 This design prevents makes incomplete data modifications easier to avoid.